iilab/openmentoring-content/en/topics/understand-4-digisec/3-metadata/1-1-intro.md

 title: Getting started with metadata
 source:
 ---
-Understand what metadata is and why it is important.
+Understand what metadata is and why it is important to digital security